2007 Great Yarmouth Borough Council election: Background

 Before the election the Conservatives ran the council with 22 seats, compared to 16 for Labour.
 There was also a former Conservative, John Hudson in West Flegg, who stood down at the election.

-Among the candidates at the election were the wives of the Conservative and Labour leaders on the council, Mary Coleman and Hilary Wainwright, standing against each other in West Flegg, and the wife of Labour Member of Parliament Tony Wright, Barbara Wright contesting Fleggburgh.
+Among the candidates at the election were the wives of the Conservative and Labour leaders on the council, Mary Coleman and Hilary Wainwright, standing against each other in West Flegg (Coleman won with 75.4% of the vote), and the wife of Labour Member of Parliament Tony Wright, Barbara Wright contesting Fleggburgh.
 The election was mainly contested between the Conservative and Labour parties, but there were also candidates from the Green Party, United Kingdom Independence Party, Liberal Democrats and National Front.

 Election result

 Overall turnout at the election was 31.58%.